RedaMazoz/Workshop/README.md

 ![](./Workshop.png)

+# How To Install

+simply download the project and put it into your Assets Directory inside your Unity Project

 # How To Use
 - You can Drag GameObjects you're Using in Workshop from the Hierarchy
 - You can write only the Exact Name of the GameObject (if it's short but takes time to find) and hit Enter